-In an N-stage pendulum system, the ground vibration induces the payload vibration with an attenuation factor which is proportional to f^{-2N} , at a frequency higher than the resonant frequencies of the system.
-The vibration isolation performance of a suspension with various numbers of stages is shown in figure 2.3.
-One can obtain strong attenuation of seismic vibration in these high frequency region by implementing a sufficient number of isolation stages.
+In a N-stage suspension system, the ground vibration induces the payload vibration with an attenuation factor which is proportional to $f^{-2N}$ , at a frequency higher than the resonant frequencies of the system.
+The vibration isolation performance of a multi-stage suspension with various stage numbers is shown in figure 2.3.
+One can obtain strong attenuation of seismic vibration in these high frequency region by implementing sufficient numbers of isolation stage.

-Since the resonant frequencies of an actual suspension system realized by a pendulum with a length of a few tens of cm are around 1 Hz, the attenuation ratio of a single-suspension is on the order of 10^{-3} at 10 Hz, which is not enough for an interferometric gravitational wave detector.
-Thus, in such a detector, a multi-stage suspension system is used to achieve the required attenuation.
+Since the resonant frequencies of an actual suspension system, which is realized by a pendulum with a length of a few tens of cm for example, are around 1 Hz, the attenuation ratio of a single-suspension is about the order of $10^{-3}$ .
+It is not enough for an interferometric gravitational wave detector.
+Thence, in such detector, multi-stage suspension system is implemented as the vibration isolation system to achieve the required attenuation.